 There is plenty of local transport – buses, trams and underground – in Germany.
-Particularly in the larger towns, during the day it is often quicker and easier to travel by bus or tram than by car.
+Particularly in larger towns, during the day it is often quicker and easier to travel by bus or tram than by car.
 You can buy tickets at ticket machines on the platform or inside the trams and underground trains; in buses the drivers often sell tickets, too.
-However, what is true for one town is not necessarily true for another so you should enquire locally.
+However, what is true for one town is not necessarily true for another, so you should enquire locally.
 "Mehrfahrtenkarten" (multi-trip tickets) are cheaper than individual tickets and can usually be purchased at ticket machines.
 If you are staying in one place for a longer period and intend using public transport regularly, it may well be worth buying a weekly or monthly season ticket.
 They are available at the local transport company’s ticket offices which are usually situated near the railway station.

 Taxis in Germany are relatively expensive and many people only use them in special situations – at night, for example, or when they have a lot of luggage.
 Prices are regulated.
 You are charged a basic price plus a charge per kilometre.
-All taxis have a taxi meter which runs during the entire journey and registers the price at the end.
+All taxis have a metre which runs during the entire journey and registers the price at the end.
 It is usual to give the taxi driver a tip by rounding up the amount.

 One alternative to public transport, especially for long journeys, is the "Mitfahrzentrale" (car sharing agency).
 Drivers who are going on long journeys often register their journeys at car sharing agencies and offer to take passengers.
 These offers are sorted according to destination and date, and you can find out about them online or by telephone.
 You pay a fixed sum based on distance to the driver directly.
-Please note that you use car sharing agencies at your own risk.
+Please note that using car sharing agencies is at your own risk.
 The agencies themselves cannot usually guarantee the quality or reliability of the arrangement or accept liability.

 Like in other European countries, the German State charges a fee for the use of radios and televisions in order to finance public broadcasting stations ("Rundfunkbeitrag").
 This charge has to be paid per apartment – regardless the number of persons living in one apartment and regardless which kind of radio and/or television is/are used.
 The charge covers all kinds of services offered by all distribution channels available (radio, television, computer).
-In case you move to Germany or you change places within Germany, you must register online or in writing via a special form that can be downloaded on the respective website on radio and television licence fee.
+In case you move to Germany or you change places within Germany, you must register online or in writing via a special form that can be downloaded on the respective website of the radio and television licence fee agency.

 Anyone who is registered in the Telephone Book is also traceable online.
-Alternatively, you can ring directory enquiries (This service incurs charges and can be expensive.):
+Alternatively, you can ring directory enquiries (this service incurs charges and can be expensive.):